-Gray Television launches on Syncbak Internet platform
+Gray Television Launches On Syncbak Internet Platform

-Gray Television has made the consumer launch of all of its big four network-affiliated channels on the Syncbak app, the broadcast group announced last week.
+ATLANTA— Gray Television, Inc. says all of its Big Four-affiliated channels have launched on the Syncbak app.

-The move allows in-market consumers who download the mobile Syncbak app to their tablets or smartphones to watch their local Gray station during times when the channels broadcast their licensed programming.
-However, the station group currently is not offering programming from CBS, ABC, NBC or FOX to in-market consumers via the app, Gray said.
+In-market consumers who download the mobile Syncbak app to their tablets or smartphones may now watch their local Gray station during time periods when the channels broadcast their licensed programming, but Gray’s stations are not offering any content from a Big Four network through Syncbak at this time.

-"We know that our viewers want their local stations wherever they are, on whatever device they have in-hand.
-We are thrilled that we can give our viewers the local news and popular syndicated content that they want, when they want it," said Gray Television president and CEO Hilton Howell.

 The latest product and technology information